Please note: a valid prescription is required for all prescription medication.

 Availability and Substitutions

-Availability may vary by dispensing pharmacy.
-If a specific presentation is temporarily unavailable, a prescriber may recommend a suitable alternative in the same class or another approved dewormer based on the horse’s needs and fecal testing results.
+Supply may vary by region and dispensing pharmacy.
+If the product is unavailable, a prescriber may recommend a suitable alternative in the same class or a different deworming agent.
+Substitution should be based on the animal’s history, local parasite data, and label indications.

 Patient Suitability and Cost-Saving Tips